admiralorbiter/Signpost/docs/engine_plan.md

         - [ ] Number of draw calls.
         - [ ] Geometry and texture memory usage.

-- [ ] **CLI Tool for Project Scaffolding:** A simple Python script to automatically create the folder structure and boilerplate files for a new project (e.g., `python manage.py create_project --name "Gerrymandering Playground" --category "democracy"`).
+- [x] **CLI Tool for Project Scaffolding:** ✅ **COMPLETED** - A Python script to automatically create the folder structure and boilerplate files for a new project (e.g., `python manage.py create --name "my-experience" --category "education"`).
-    - [ ] **Functionality:**
+    - [x] **Functionality:**
-        - [ ] Creates the project directory within the correct category.
+        - [x] Creates the project directory within the correct category.
-        - [ ] Generates a template `index.html` file.
+        - [x] Generates a template `index.html` file with proper A-Frame setup.
-        - [ ] Adds a basic entry to the project configuration file.
+        - [x] Adds a basic entry to the project configuration file.
+        - [x] Auto-generates portal configuration with appropriate positioning and colors.
+        - [x] Provides project listing and detailed information commands.

 #### 3.2.
 UI & Interaction Systems